matthieuSolente/email-editor/README.md

 The purpose of this tool is to allow the modification on the fly of existing email templates.
 It is primarily intended for non-technical people, who cannot intervene in the html code.

-In this example, I have placed three classic visitorrep trigger email templates.
+In this example, I have placed three classic rep trigger email templates.

 ## How to use ? (non tech)